benlimpa/benlimpa.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Computer Science PhD Student at UCLA
+subtitle: Computer Science PhD Candidate at UCLA

 profile:
   align: right